verse-chorus/tsp/README.md

 ## Output

-### City Conversion
-- Console output with:
-  - Number of cities converted
-  - Largest and smallest cities in the dataset
-  - Population statistics

-### TSP Solver
+The script provides:
-- Console output with:
+1. Console output with:
    - Algorithm parameters
    - Time taken
    - Total distance
    - Route order
-- Visual plot of the route
+2. Visual plot of the route
-- Optional JSON output with the solution
+3. Optional JSON output with the solution

 ## License